earthly/website/blog/_posts/2022-04-21-aws-lambda-golang.md

 ## Intro

 Last time, I built a [Node.js lambda](/blog/aws-lambda-docker/) running in a container.
-Running a container as serverless application worked out really well: being in a container meant it was simple to test locally and that I could install OS level dependencies and shell out and call them.
+Running a container as serverless application worked out great: it meant it was simple to test locally and that I could install OS level dependencies and shell out and call them.
 That is how I was able to run Lynx in my lambda and build [TextMode](/blog/text-mode).

 So Lambda's and containers combined seemed like a good solution, but node.js I'm less certain about.
 I'm not a JavaScript developer and I found working with promises confusing.
 TypeScript helped a lot but I still felt a little bit lost. ( This is certainly more about me having zero experience with Node.js than anything else. )